Tournaments - How to Play

 What happens if you lose a tournament game?

-Nothing.
+Normally nothing.
 You can

 This definitely can affect your style of play.
 You may want to